sarabDevOps/pands-project/README.md

 # pands-project
-## The project is made for as a part of college work - Module -> Programming and Scripting project
+## The project is made for as a part of college work - Module -> Programming and Scripting

 ### Project Overview
 #### Dataset